LutzGrosshennig/unity3d-AnimatedGridMovement-Camera/README.md

 # An animated Dungeon Master style Camera
 An animated camera control script that gives you "Dungeon Master"/"Xenomorph"/"Legend of Grimrock" style WSADQE control in your Unity3D game.

-I am a huge fan of the old Amiga game "Xenomorph" back from the nineties.
-So I decided to start a similar SciFi based game (working title "Xenomorphs")
+I am a huge fan of the old Amiga game **'Xenomorph'** back from the nineties.
+So I decided to start a similar SciFi themed game (working title 'Xenomorphs')

 Of course I need similar movement/rotation then thoose games so I started writting this script.
-Collision detection can be easily added to the appropriate methods.

 # The controls
 * 'W' Moves you 1 cell forward